onelogin/terraform-provider-onelogin/getting-started/README.md

    - Log in to your OneLogin admin portal
    - Navigate to Developers > API Credentials
    - Create credentials with appropriate permissions
-   - Note the Client ID, Client Secret, and your OneLogin URL
+   - Note the Client ID, Client Secret, and your OneLogin API URL

 2. **Configure the Provider**
    - Open `main.tf`